LeyanTang/ds2006-tang-leyan/05-independence/writeup.md

 ## Problem 2

-To determine the association between a preference for Cola and a preference for regular sugar, we can look at the contingency table and calculate the conditional probabilities.
+Based on section 4.4, if P(E|K) > P(E|FK) then events E and F are negatively associated on K. To determine the association between a preference for Cola and a preference for regular sugar, our "E" could be a regular preference and "F" could be a cola preference.
+So when we compare:

 - P(Regular | Colas) = 1/4
-- P(Regular | Not Colas) = 5/6
+- P(Regular) = 6/10

-Given that the conditional probability of regular sugar preference is **lower** when someone prefers Cola (1/4) compared to when they prefer not colas (5/6), it indicates a **negative** association.

-In summary, a preference for Cola is negatively associated with a preference for regular sugar because the conditional probability of regular sugar preference is lower among those who prefer Cola compared to those who do not prefer Cola.
+It shows that when people prefer colas, they have a **lower** probability of preferring regular drinks compared to when they don't have a sugar preference, therefore the preference for Cola is **negatively** associated with a preference for a regular sugar.

 ## Problem 3